 6 Tips for Managing a Successful Bee Hotel

-Here are a some great tips for keeping your bee house buzzing:
+Here are a some great tips for keeping your native bee house buzzing:

 1. Avoid bee houses that are too large

 While a bee house that is 4 feet wide and 6 feet tall looks great, draws a lot of attention, and raises awareness of native bees, this size is much too ambitious and will likely become a burden to maintain.
 Like birdhouses, which ought to be cleaned out at the end of each year, bee houses need to be refreshed annually with new nesting materials.
 Bee hotel maintenance takes little effort overall, but consider the time that you can devote to managing the bees that move in.

 Be sure to choose a bee house size that matches what the surrounding area can provide.
 For example, a stand of flowering trees and bushes can provide more pollen than a meadow of flowers can, meaning a larger house would be appropriate for the former.

 2. Protect nesting materials from wind, rain, and birds